dc4eu/educational-pilot/DSTRL/toolkits/Pilot2/data_models_relationships.md

 ## Conclusion

-The relationship model between PID, EducationalID, and specific academic credentials in DC4EU represents a sophisticated approach to digital identity management in the educational domain.
+The relationship model between PID, EducationalID (same applies to MyAcademicIDIssuer, MyAllianceID,ProfessionalIdCredential,DoctorIdCredential,EngineerIdCredential,EuropeanStudentCard), and specific academic credentials in DC4EU represents a sophisticated approach to digital identity management in the educational domain.
 This hierarchical architecture ensures both the security and flexibility necessary for an interoperable and trustworthy European digital credentials ecosystem.